Skip to content

 Neighborhood-level recovery strategies post-Katrina; community-driven vs. top-down rebuilding approaches

 Karl Seidman’s Coming Home to New Orleans offers counterpoint to narratives of post-Katrina failure through the Broadmoor neighborhood, where resident-led planning achieved 90 percent return by 2015.
-The thesis draws on this case extensively: the sequencing mattered.
+The sequencing mattered.
 School reopening anchored family return; family return justified infrastructure repair; infrastructure repair enabled commercial recovery.
 Federal programs optimized for disbursement metrics could not produce this sequence.
 Community coordination could.
-The Broadmoor model informs the thesis’s emphasis on schools as functional nodes — not because schools are symbolically important but because their operational requirements organize the population and infrastructure that recovery depends on.
+The Broadmoor model informs the emphasis on schools as functional nodes — not because schools are symbolically important but because their operational requirements organize the population and infrastructure that recovery depends on.